zilishen/documentation/templates/style-guide.md

 - Don’t nest includes inside other includes.
 While this technically works, it makes reviews harder.

 If you don't use an include with repeated content, include a `<!-- comment -->` which refers to other files with the same content.

+Do not use an include unless it's used in at least two locations.
+It's OK if those two locations are in the same file.

 ## Guidelines for command-line operations